Kho'ini dialect: Kho'in

 Kho'in (خوئین), also spelled as Xo'in an Khoein, is located in "Ejarud" rural district of Zanjan Province at the end of a long valley.
 In recent decades the village has lost its centrality because of veering the road of Zanjan to Bijar from Xoin.
-In 1960, the farmers was growing fruits around on the slopes of the hills, but Xoin's Qanats were neglected; many of the houses deteriorated already and a number of inhabitants had been migrating to Tehran seeking works.
+In 1960, the farmers was growing fruits around on the slopes of the hills, however, Xoin's Qanats were neglected; many of the houses deteriorated already and a number of inhabitants had been migrating to Tehran seeking works.
 The population was 800 to 900 at the time and declining.

 There has been a sense of nostalgia about the better days of Xo'in among the dwellers.
 Local beliefs hold that in the Qajar period some Xoinis emigrated to Merv, Ashgabat and Baku.
 There is a cavernous dent called "Dei-manda", meaning, "remnant of a fort" (known in other parts of Iran as "Qaleh Gabri/Gowri"), said to have been made by Zoroastrians.
 Some villagers legendarily believed that Xoinis had earlier been Gowr.
 They gave credence to being originally from Sistan.
 Some said when Bahman invaded Sistan to avenge his father, Esfandiyar, the descendants of Rostam fled and came to Xoin.
 In spite of dwindling estate, the village has 8 maintained mosques and a Tekyeh.